NPC

 Pier 70

 Between Mariposa Street and Islais Creek, redevelopment of the Port property at Pier 70 will determine the route of the Blue Greenway, how big a park will be included, and whether water access will be feasible.
 Pier 70 is also subject to an ongoing Port planning effort, which includes environmental remediation, adaptive reuse of the significant historic industrial buildings on the site, and funding for infrastructure and open space improvements.
-Proposition D on the November ballot is very important to give the Port tools for feasible development of Pier 70.
-Please support this and ask your friends to support it as well.
-Find out more about Pier 70 at http://www.sfgov.org/site/port_page.asp?id=34925.
+Find out more about Pier 70 here.

 How successful bike lanes are along Illinois Street may also be influenced by the need for freight rail access to Port maritime uses north of Islais Creek, and whether the rail lines can be removed from the street north of Pier 80.
 We don't yet know whether that will be possible.
 The proposed turnaround for the MUNI T-3rd light rail line on Illinois between 19th & 20th Street may also impact the bike lanes.